KESIMPTA resources

 Due to an AE | 54 (5.7%) | 49 (5.2%) |

-Due to an injection reaction (systemic) | 1 (0.1%) | NA** |
+Due to an injection reaction (systemic) | 1 (0.1%) | N/A |

 Open-label, single-arm, multi-centre extension of ASCLEPIOS I/II, APLIOS and APOLITOS trials